-Operating leases - Vineyard - In December 1999, under a sale-leaseback agreement, the Company sold approximately 79 acres of the Tualatin Vineyards property with a net book value of approximately \$1,000,000 for approximately \$1,500,000 cash and entered into a 20-year operating lease agreement, with three five-year extension options, and contains an escalation provision of 2.5% per year.
+Operating leases - Vineyard - In December 1999, under a sale-leaseback agreement, the Company sold approximately 79 acres of the Tualatin Vineyards property with a net book value of approximately \$1,000,000 for approximately \$1,500,000 cash and entered into a 20 year operating lease agreement, with three five-year extension options, and contains an escalation provision of 2.5% per year.
 The Company extended the lease in January 2019 until January 2025.
+The Company extended the lease in July 2024 until January 2030.
 This property is referred to as the Peter Michael Vineyard and includes approximately 69 acres of producing vineyards.
+For right of use asset and liability calculations the Company has concluded it is reasonably certain to extend available options through January 2035.

-In December 2004, under a sale-leaseback agreement, the Company sold approximately 75 acres of the Tualatin Vineyards property with a net book value of approximately \$551,000 for approximately \$727,000 cash and entered into a 15-year operating lease agreement, with three five-year extension options, for the vineyard portion of the property.
-The first two five year extension has been exercised.
+In December 2004, under a sale-leaseback agreement, the Company sold approximately 75 acres of the Tualatin Vineyards property with a net book value of approximately \$551,000 for approximately \$727,000 cash and entered into a 15 year operating lease agreement, with three five-year extension options, for the vineyard portion of the property.
+The first two five year extensions have been exercised.
 The lease contains a formula-based escalation provision with a maximum increase of 4% every three years.
 This property is referred to as the Meadowview Vineyard and includes approximately 49 acres of producing vineyards.
+For right of use asset and liability calculations the Company has concluded it is reasonably certain to extend available options through November 2033.

 In February 2007, the Company entered into a lease agreement for 59 acres of vineyard land at Elton Vineyard.
 In June 2021 the Company entered into a new 11 year lease for this property.
 The lease contains an escalation provision tied to the CPI not to exceed 2% per annum.
 This property includes 54 acres of producing vineyards and 2 additional plantable acres.
+For right of use asset and liability calculations the Company has concluded it is reasonably certain to extend available options through December 2031.

-In July 2008, the Company entered into a 34-year lease agreement with a property owner in the Eola Hills for approximately 110 acres adjacent to the existing Elton Vineyards site.
+In July 2008, the Company entered into a 34 year lease agreement with a property owner in the Eola Hills for approximately 110 acres adjacent to the existing Elton Vineyards site.
 These 110 acres are being developed into vineyards.
-Terms of this agreement contain rent increases, that rises as the vineyard is developed, and contains an escalation provision of CPI plus 0.5% per year capped at 4%.
+Terms of this agreement contain rent increases, that rise as the vineyard is developed, and contains an escalation provision of CPI plus 0.5% per year capped at 4%.
 This property is referred to as part of Ingram Vineyard and includes 93 acres of producing vineyards and 17 additional plantable acres.
+For right of use asset and liability calculations the Company has concluded it is reasonably certain to extend available options through December 2053.

 In March 2017, the Company entered into a 25-year lease for approximately 17 acres of agricultural land in Dundee, Oregon.
 This lease contains an annual payment that remains constant throughout the term of the lease.
-This property is referred to as part of Bernau Estate Vineyard and includes 9 acres of pre-production vineyards.
+This property is referred to as part of Bernau Estate Vineyard and includes 9 acres of producing vineyards.

 Operating Leases - Non-Vineyard - In September 2018, the Company renewed an existing lease for three years, with two one-year renewal options, for its McMinnville tasting room.
 In May 2022 the Company amended the lease to extend the lease to August 2025 with one three year renewal option and defined payments over the term of the lease.
+For right of use asset and liability calculations the Company has not included the renewal option.